ChengUCB/NequIP-LES/docs/intro/intro.md

 from them come for free -- most usefully the **Born effective charges** (BEC), obtained by differentiating the polarization with respect to atomic positions.

+[How LES works](../les/theory.md) goes through this in more detail.

 ## When you want it

 * systems where long-range electrostatics matter: electrolytes, interfaces, charged